plone/training/voltoaddons/06-cell-renderer.rst

     export default TextTemplateRenderer;

-For the Progress renderer, we'll not extend the schema for now:
+For the Progress renderer, we won't extend the schema:

 .. code-block:: jsx